 Frequency/market practice: Very common; the common cap amount is typically between 10%-50%.
-Title to shares is almost always capped at the amount of the purchase price.
+‘True’ fundamental warranties, such as those relating to title to shares are almost always capped at the amount of the purchase price.

 Frequency/market practice: Very common; the maximum liability cap applies to all of the seller's obligations under the agreement.
 Other than in relation to warranties, de minimis thresholds and basket liability caps do not apply.